Florida Atlantic vs. Texas A&M College Basketball Predictions & Picks - November 24

 Florida Atlantic Performance Insights

-- At 77.8 points scored per game and 65.3 points allowed last season, Florida Atlantic was 39th in the nation on offense and 46th on defense.
+- Florida Atlantic ranked 39th in the nation last season with 77.8 points per game.
+At the other end of the court, it ranked 46th with 65.3 points allowed per game.

-- On the boards, the Owls were 13th-best in the country in rebounds (35.9 per game) last year.
-They were 106th in rebounds conceded (30.1 per game).
+- The Owls ranked 13th-best in the nation by grabbing 35.9 rebounds per game.
+In terms of rebounds allowed, they ranked 106th in college basketball (30.1 allowed per contest).

-- Florida Atlantic was 81st in the country in assists (14.4 per game) last season.
+- Last season Florida Atlantic ranked 81st in college basketball in assists, delivering 14.4 per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.